mongodb/mongo-go-driver/docs/common-issues.md

 - `WriteNull`: the input into `bson.Marshal` is null
 - `WriteInt32`: the input into `bson.Marshal` is an integer

-Many CRUD operations in the Go Driver use `bson.Marshal` under the hood, and so it's possible to encounter this particular error without directly attempting to encode data.
+Many CRUD operations in the Go Driver use `bson.Marshal` under the hood, so it's possible to encounter this particular error without directly attempting to encode data.
 For example, when using a sort on [`FindOneAndUpdate`](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo#Collection.FindOneAndUpdate) this error can occur when not properly initializing the `sort` variable:

 ```go
 var sort bson.D // this is nil and will result in a WriteNull error